-UPDATE: Huawei's incredible Mate 20 Pro has been added to our list of the best phones in Australia 2018 list – read on to find out more about it and where it placed!
+UPDATE: Samsung's powerful Galaxy S10 5G has arrived and landed straight into our list of the best phones in Australia for 2019.
+Read on to find out where it placed!

 Here at TechRadar, we check out almost every phone under the sun, putting the ones that matter through our vigorous testing process to create our in-depth mobile phone reviews.

 However, with so many to choose from, we've spent hours whittling them down to a top ten, taking into account power, specs, design and value for money.
 And we'll always point you in the direction of the latest handsets – after all, nobody wants to be carting around a phone that doesn't get any updates in a year's time, right?

 Here are our rankings for the best smartphones that are currently available in Australia in 2019.

 Release date: March 2019 | Weight: 175g (Ceramic 198g) | Dimensions: 157.6 x 74.1 x 7.8mm | OS: Android 9 | Screen size: 6.4-inch | Resolution: 1440 x 3040 | CPU: Exynos 9820 | RAM: 8GB / 12GB | Storage: 128GB/512GB/1TB | Battery: 4,100mAh | Rear camera: 12MP + 12MP + 16MP | Front camera: 10MP + 8MP